amosbastian/fpl/docs/index.rst

    user/advanced
    user/authentication

-The API Documentation / Guide
+The Class Documentation / Guide
 -----------------------------

 This part of the documentation is for people who want or need more information about specific functions and classes found in **fpl**.